Therapy Focus is a registered provider for the National Disability Insurance Scheme (NDIS) in Western Australia.

 There are requirements around age, disability and residence that must be met in order to participate in the NDIS.

-If you’re unsure whether or not you are currently eligible, try using the Am I Eligible?
-Checker.
+If you’re unsure whether or not you are currently eligible, please head to the NDIS Access Requirements page for more information.

 Frequently Asked Questions